The Albus Amsterdam first CO2-neutral hotel in Europe12th June

 The Albus worked with various parties during the installation of the new system.
 Electric supplied the VRF (Variable Refrigerant Flow) system for cooling/heating for the 78 hotel rooms and the CO2 heat pump QAHV for the hot tap water.
 In addition, The Albus worked with Rijnen Engineering, Scholten Totaalprojecten and Homanser for advice and installation.
 The entire project, including the renovation of bathrooms and 75 hotel rooms, required an investment of approximately € 465,000.
 Van der Meer: ‘It is great for the environment, and the investment will have been paid back within 8 years thanks to lower energy bills.’

 Van der Meer began discussions about the replacement of the gas-powered system in March 2016.
 However, the first work did not start until December last year, 9 months later.
 Van der Meer: ‘We got stuck in the mud because, despite Amsterdam’s goal to become climate-neutral, regulations prohibit the placement of installations on the roof in order to protect the appearance of the city center’s cityscape (within the Singelgracht).
 This conflict of interests caused some delays to the implementation of the project.’
 Eventually, the heat pump installation was largely set up indoors.

 First in Amsterdam

-Thanks to the installation of the sustainable system, The Albus, a hotel located in the centre of Amsterdam, is the first hotel in the city to fulfil the municipality’s and even the nation’s goal to reduce the emission of CO2 to nearly zero by 2050, and thus meet the Paris climate agreement’s requirements.
+Thanks to the installation of the sustainable system, The Albus, a hotel located in the center of Amsterdam, is the first hotel in the city to fulfill the municipality’s and even the nation’s goal to reduce the emission of CO2 to nearly zero by 2050, and thus meet the Paris climate agreement’s requirements.